 For the recent study, Prof. Bulik and colleagues brought together data from several sources.
 The total dataset came from 16,992 people with anorexia nervosa and 55,525 people of European ancestry who did not have the condition.

 They carried out a genome-wide association study (GWAS) of the data.
-A GWAS is a technique that rapidly looks for genetic differences in people’s DNA.
+A GWAS is a technique that

 The team identified eight “significant” differences between the DNA of individuals with anorexia and those without the condition.

 “The genetic architecture of anorexia nervosa,” write the authors, “mirrors its clinical presentation, showing significant genetic correlations with psychiatric disorders, physical activity, and metabolic (including glycemic), lipid, and anthropometric traits, independent of the effects of common variants associated with [BMI].”